carla-paloma/book-club/about.markdown

 Bookclub members:

-Allister, the handyman/gardener/surfer from New Zealand.
+Allister, handyman/gardener/surfer from New Zealand.

-Carla, the artsy person/potter from Argentina - based in New Zealand.
+Carla, artsy person/potter from Argentina - based in New Zealand.

-Christoph, the tech company CEO/photographer from Germany.
+Christoph, tech company CEO/photographer from Germany.

-Ernie, the computer scientist/GP from Canada.
+Ernie, computer scientist/GP from Canada.

-Juliet, the art director/ballerina from Japan/UK - based in Japan.
+Juliet, art director/ballerina from Japan/UK - based in Japan.

-Maria, the coder/photographer from Russia/UK - based in Denmark.
+Maria, coder/photographer from Russia/UK - based in Denmark.

 Ricky, Kiwi music engineer - based in Australia.

-Robert, the Chilean/American entrepreneur/surfer/father - based in the Republic of Hawai'i.
+Robert, Chilean/American entrepreneur/surfer/father - based in the Republic of Hawai'i.

-Shnacita, the coder/professional rock climber from Mexico - based in NZ.
+Shnacita, coder/professional rock climber from Mexico - based in NZ.

-Teddy, the statistician/illustrator from the UK - based in Denmark.
+Teddy, statistician/illustrator from the UK - based in Denmark.

 **You can download almost eveything from [Genesis Library](http://gen.lib.rus.ec/).**
 **Maybe, use [Calibre](https://calibre-ebook.com/) to transfer books to your e-reader.**